joinpursuit/iOS-DSA-Assessment/README.md

 Solve each of the problems in the `DSA.swift` file.
 Each problem has its own description directly above it.
 Read the description and write your code in the empty function.

-Run unit testing as often as you want to see how many tests you've passed.
+Run "test" on xcode as often as you want to see how many tests you've passed.
 You will start off with 0 passing.
 Read the output of the tests to get information about what you need to do.
 There is a lot of output!

 You may: